 HOME REHABILITATION GRANT PROGRAM

-Designed to assist low-to moderate- income families living within the City of Ashland with assistance in the rehabilitation of their homes and to make repairs necessary to meet local building code.
+Designed to assist low-to-moderate-income families living within the City of Ashland with assistance in the rehabilitation of their homes and to make repairs necessary to meet local building codes.